 Youth Without Age and Life Without Death ~ part 1

-There was once a mighty emperor and empress.
-Both were young and handsome, and as they desired the blessing of children they did every thing that was necessary to secure it, that is they went to the witches and philosophers and asked them to read the stars to find out whether they would have children or not.
+Once upon a time… There lived a mighty emperor and empress.
+Both were young and handsome, the emperor with a luscious mane on his head and a steady hand on his sword, the empress with rosy cheeks ans eyes that could thread a spider’s web through a dragonfly’s antennae… And as they desired the blessing of children they did every thing that was necessary to secure it, that is they went to the witches and philosophers and asked them to read them the stars to find out whether they would have children or not.
+And hopefully and patiently waited for their answer, the emperor taking deep breaths, the empress tapping her foot, hidden underneath her rich dress.

 But it was all in vain.

 “Welcome!
-But what do you want to know, oh, emperor, your wish will bring you sorrow.”
+But what do you want to know, oh, emperor, for your wish will bring you sorrow.”

 “I am not here to question you about that,” replied the emperor, “but to learn whether you have any plants you can give us that will bestow us the blessing of children.”